The True Story of an Off-Shored Business: A Lesson in Spotting and Correcting Reality

 Zero attrition meant low performance was tolerated.
 Apart from some encouragement from team leaders to perform better, no serious action was being taken and no one was being held accountable

-The culture that everyone loves will need to change and I knew it wouldn’t be easy.
+The culture that everyone loved would need to change and I knew it wouldn’t be easy.
 The team culture benefited the team, but not the business.

 One of my boss’ first objectives was to look for a local manager to replace the current expat manager.
 Maybe because I looked more Filipino than the other Filipino applicant, I got the job.